VIB-PSB/ksrates/doc/source/configuration.rst

 * **colinearity**: whether to build/plot the anchor pair *K*:sub:`S` distribution of the focal species (options: "yes" and "no").
 A GFF file for the focal species is required, see parameter `gff_filename` above.
 [Default: "no"]
 * **gff_feature**: parsing keyword from the third column of the GFF file (e.g. gene, mrna...).
 Case insensitive.
 * **gff_attribute**: parsing keyword from the ninth column of the GFF file (e.g. id, name...).
 Case insensitive.
-* **max_number_outspecies**: maximum number of trios/outspecies allowed to adjust a divergent pair; if None, all possible outspecies obtained from the phylogenetic tree will be used to form trios and adjust the pair.
+* **max_number_outgroups**: maximum number of trios/outspecies allowed to adjust a divergent pair; if None, all possible outspecies obtained from the phylogenetic tree will be used to form trios and adjust the pair.
 For more details see below.
 [Default: 4]
 * **consensus_peak_for_multiple_outgroups**: when a divergent pair is adjusted by two or more outgroups, it is possible to get a consensus value considering either the mean among all the rate-adjustments for that pair ("mean among outgroups") or only one rate-adjustment, mostly likely coming from a close and slowly evolving species ("best outgroup").
 [Default: "mean among outgroups"]

 The [PARAMETERS] section includes: